muqiu791/Pyside6/README.md

 - There are still some bugs in the software, and I will continue to optimize and add some more interesting functions as my time allows.
 - If you check the save results, they will be saved in the `./run` path
 - The UI design file is `home.ui`, if you modify it, you need to use the `pyside6-uic home.ui > ui/home.py` command to regenerate the `.py` file
-- The resource file is `resources.qrc`, if you modify the default icon, you need to use the `pyside6-rcc resoures.qrc > ui/resources_rc.py` command to regenerate the `.py` file
+- The resource file is `resources.qrc`, if you modify the default icon, you need to use the `pyside6-rcc resources.qrc > ui/resources_rc.py` command to regenerate the `.py` file.
+- Note:delete 'import resources' in home.py,and then add 'import ui.resources' in main.py

 ## Video
 - [BiliBili~YoloSide V2.0](https://www.bilibili.com/video/BV1Cb411f7cw/?spm_id_from=333.999.0.0)